Liberty University will pay $14 million, the largest fine ever levied under the federal Clery Act

 ''Hand in hand with the fines is institutions navigating how they're now being perceived publicly as a campus that may or may not be focusing on the safety and well being of students,'' Boyer told The Associated Press.

-Liberty has become one of the world's largest Christian schools since its 1971 co-founding by religious broadcaster Jerry Falwell Sr. In 2022, the school said it hit a record of 115,000 students pursuing degrees online, while more than 15,000 were enrolled at its campus in Lynchburg.
+Liberty has become one of the world's largest Christian schools since its 1971 co-founding by religious broadcaster Jerry Falwell Sr. In 2022, the school said it hit a record of 115,000 students pursuing degrees online, beyond the more than 15,000 on campus.

-The university was already facing scrutiny in the form of lawsuits over its handling of sex assault cases, while the Clery Act investigation became public knowledge in 2022 in the wake of recent litigation.
+The Clery Act investigation became public knowledge in 2022 in the wake of recent litigation over its handling of sex assault cases.

 Lawsuits by former students and employees have accused the school of botching sexual assault reports or failing to investigate allegations of rape.
 The litigation was filed under under Title IX, the federal law that protects against sex discrimination in education and often overlaps with Clery.